apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

 # Actor output schema file specification [work in progress]

-A JSON file that defines structure of the [output](../README.md#output) produced by an Actor.
+This JSON file defines the schema of the [output](../README.md#output) object produced by a web Actor.
 The file is referenced from the main [Actor file](./ACTOR_FILE.md) using the `output` property, and it is typically stored in `.actor/output_schema.json`.